66th Airmobile Infantry Regiment "Trieste": World War I

-At the outbreak of World War I the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
-After Italy's entry into the war on 23 May 1915 the Brigade "Valtellina" was deployed to the Italian front: in August 1915 the brigade fought against Austro-Hungarian forces on Santa Maria Hill in Tolmin.
+At the outbreak of World War I, the Brigade "Valtellina" formed, together with the Brigade "Bergamo" and the 21st Field Artillery Regiment, the 7th Division.
+At the time the 66th Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
+After Italy's entry into the war on 23 May 1915 the Brigade "Valtellina" was deployed to the Italian front: in August 1915 the brigade fought against Austro-Hungarian forces in the Tolmin sector, where it tried to take the hills of Bučenica and Mengore.
 In November 1916 the brigade fought in the Ninth Battle of the Isonzo in the Jamiano area.
 On 20 February 1917 the 66th Infantry Regiment's depot in Reggio Emilia formed the brigade command of the Brigade "Massa Carrara" and the 251st Infantry Regiment (Brigade "Massa Carrara").
 In August of the same year the brigade was on the Karst plateau in the Sela na Krasu area, where the brigade fought in the Eleventh Battle of the Isonzo.

 In 28 February 1918 the depot of the regiment in Reggio Emilia formed the brigade command of the Brigade "Treviso" and the command of the 100th Infantry Regiment (Brigade "Treviso").
 In fall 1918 the brigade operated in the Val d'Assa valley, where in October the brigade fought on Cima Tre Pezzi.

 Interwar years

 On 15 October 1926 the 65th Infantry Regiment, now renamed 65th Infantry Regiment "Valtellina", was assigned to the VIII Infantry Brigade, which was the infantry component of the 8th Territorial Division of Piacenza.
 On 20 October 1926 the command of the Brigade "Valtellina" was disbanded and the 66th Infantry Regiment, now renamed 66th Infantry Regiment "Valtellina", was assigned to the XVI Infantry Brigade, which was the infantry component of the 16th Territorial Division of Bologna.

 In 1934 the 8th Territorial Division of Piacenza changed its name to 8th Infantry Division "Po", while the 16th Territorial Division of Bologna changed its name to 16th Infantry Division "Fossalta".
-In 1935-36 the regiment provided four officers and 1,079 enlisted for units deployed for the Second Italo-Ethiopian War.
+The name change that also extended to the two divisions' infantry brigades.
+In 1935–36 the regiment provided four officers and 1,079 enlisted for units deployed for the Second Italo-Ethiopian War.

 In 1936 the regiment moved from Reggio Emilia to Parma.
 On 6 May 1937 the 66th Infantry Regiment "Valtellina" was transferred from the 16th Infantry Division "Fossalta" to the 8th Motorized Division "Po" and renamed 66th Motorized Infantry Regiment "Valtellina".
 On 2 January 1939 the division changed its number from 8th to 101st Motorized Division "Po" and on 4 April 1939 the division changed its name to 101st Motorized Division "Trieste".
-On the same date the VIII Infantry Brigade was disbanded and the two infantry regiments came under direct command of the division and were renamed 65th Infantry Regiment "Trieste", respectively 66th Infantry Regiment "Trieste".
+On the same date the VIII Infantry Brigade "Po" was disbanded and the two infantry regiments came under direct command of the division and were renamed 65th Infantry Regiment "Trieste", respectively 66th Infantry Regiment "Trieste".
 The same year the 66th Infantry Regiment "Trieste" moved from Parma to Piacenza.